50,000 ‘catch-up’ stimulus checks to go out in September, IRS says

 “I’d like to see it be very high because I love the people.
 I want the people to get it, you know, the economy is going to come back,” Trump said during a July visit to West Texas.
 “We saved millions of lives, but now we’re bringing (the economy) back … we gotta take care of the people in the meantime.”

-- Coronavirus in Tennessee: Knox County reports 2 new deaths, Health Department discusses testing, contact tracing protocols
+- Coronavirus in Tennessee: Knox County reports smallest 1-day increase in cases in more than 6 weeks